 Our history of operating losses and negative cash flows from operations combined with our anticipated use of cash to fund operations raised substantial doubt about our ability to continue as a going concern beyond the 12-month period reported by us and our auditors in prior periods.
-While management believes that our existing cash and cash equivalents as of March 31, 2023 will be sufficient to fund our operating plan for at least twelve months from the issuance date of our consolidated financial statements included in Part I, Item 1 of this Quarterly Report on Form 10-Q, we will need to raise additional financing to continue our products' development for the foreseeable future, and will continue to need to do so until we become profitable.
+While management believes that our existing cash and cash equivalents as of March 31, 2024, will be sufficient to fund our operating plan for at least twelve months from the filing date of this Quarterly Report, we will need to raise additional financing to continue our products' development for the foreseeable future, and will continue to need to do so until we become profitable.
 Our future viability as an ongoing business is dependent on our ability to generate cash from our operating activities or to raise additional capital to finance our operations.